-REPLACES: QB 15/11 scenarios 1 and 3
+REPLACES | WHAKAKAPIA: QB 15/11 scenarios 1 and 3

-Background
+Background | Horopaki

-- 1. This Question we've been asked (QWBA) replaces some of the scenarios on tax avoidance that appeared in QB 15/11: Income tax scenarios on tax avoidance 2015 that is now withdrawn.1 - 2.
-The withdrawn QWBA was based on the Commissioner's statement on tax avoidance IS 13/01.2 IS 13/01 has been replaced by IS XX/XX Tax avoidance and the interpretation of the general anti-avoidance provisions sections BG 1 and GA 1 of the Income Tax Act 2007.
-This QWBA updates and reissues some of the earlier scenarios to reflect the new statement.
-The answers as to whether or not s BG 1 applies in each of the scenarios have not changed.3 - 3.
+- 1. This Question we've been asked (QWBA) is one of two QWBAs that replaces some of the scenarios on tax avoidance that appeared in the following QWBAs that are withdrawn from the date of this QWBA: - QB 14/11: Income tax scenarios on tax avoidance - QB 15/01: Income tax tax avoidance and debt capitalisation - QB 15/11: Income tax scenarios on tax avoidance 2015.1 - 2.
+The withdrawn QWBAs were based on the Commissioner's statement on tax avoidance IS 13/01.2 IS 13/01 has been replaced by IS 23/01 "Tax avoidance and the interpretation of the general anti-avoidance provisions sections BG 1 and GA 1 of the Income Tax Act 2007".
+This QWBA updates some of the earlier scenarios to reflect the new statement.
+The answers as to whether or not s BG 1 applies in each of the scenarios have not changed.
+Due to subsequent legislative changes, some of the scenarios in the withdrawn QWBAs have not been updated.3 - 3.
 Section BG 1 is the principal vehicle to address tax avoidance in the Income Tax Act 2007.
-The Supreme Court in Ben Nevis settled the approach to the relationship between s BG 1 and the specific provisions in the rest of the Act with the Parliamentary contemplation test.4 The Parliamentary contemplation test was confirmed as the proper approach to applying s BG 1 by the Supreme Court in Penny.5 - 4.
-The Commissioner's view as to whether s BG 1 applies in these scenarios must be understood in the following terms: - the arrangements are framed broadly; - the conclusions reached are limited to the arrangements as set out; - additional relevant facts or variations to the stated facts might materially affect how the arrangements operate and different outcomes under s BG 1 could arise; - because the objective is to consider the application of s BG 1, the analysis proceeds on the basis that the tax effects under the applicable specific provisions of the Act are achieved as stated; and - The implications of any relevant specific anti-avoidance provisions are not considered.
+The Supreme Court in Ben Nevis considered it desirable to settle the approach to the relationship between s BG 1 and the specific provisions in the rest of the Act with the Parliamentary contemplation test.4 The Supreme Court confirmed the Parliamentary contemplation test as the proper and authoritative approach to applying s BG 1 in Penny and Frucor.5 - 4.
+The test involves ensuring Parliament's purpose for the specific provision and its purpose for s BG 1, as the principal vehicle in the Act to address tax avoidance, are achieved.
+This occurs by the specific provision and s BG 1 working in tandem with each providing the context that defines the meaning and scope of the other.
+Hence, the Parliamentary contemplation test requires consideration of Parliament's purpose for the specific provision and its purpose for s BG 1.
+Parliament's overall purpose comprises both of these purposes.

-1 Published in: Tax Information Bulletin Vol 26, No 11 (December 2014): 3 (QB 14/11, Tax Information Bulletin Vol 27, No 3 (April 2015): 25 (QB 15/01) and Tax Information Bulletin Vol 27, No 10 (November 2015): 27 (QB 15/11).
+1 Published in: Tax Information Bulletin Vol 26, No 11 (December 2014): 3 (QB 14/11), Tax Information Bulletin Vol 27, No 3 (April 2015): 25 (QB 15/01) and Tax Information Bulletin Vol 27, No 10 (November 2015): 27 (QB 15/11).